JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 7:22 AM - The plan today is to completely rewrite a new KSE solver.
 I hope to have a complete first draft by noon.
 Basically, this is nothing mare than a system of ODE's though nonlinear.
 So, first (1) I will write my ODE solver using ETDRK4 using the Kassam-Trefethen approach of writing the division as a contour integral.
 The solver will be of the usual general form of `d/dt(x) = f(x)`.
 The principal inputs will be the function `f` (in-place function, like Dr. Lin does, I think), `h` time step.
 Then I will write a function for the RHS, the "stepper" as it were, complete with de-aliasing.
 So, that is really all, I think. two main parts.

 12:16 PM I have a first complete draft of the ODE solver capable of using ETDR4.
 I am testing this.
-Hopefully tommorw I can have it working.
+Hopefully tomorrow I can have it working.

+# Saturday, January 16, 2021

+4:58 PM - I am going to test the code and hopefully get the ODE' solver working.

+# Monday, January 18, 2021

+1:19 PM - Tested the "myODE_solver.jl" using a diagonal linear example, a stiff example, and Lorenz63.
+It looks like it is working in all cases.
+The task now is to us it KSE.

+3:39 PM -  I tested "myKSE_solver.jl" and got the same results as the oldder code, "Model_KSE.jl".
+I think that there is something then wrong with my dealiased nonlinear part.
+I will look at that tomorrow.